seanbf/xplot/README.md

 # xPlot 📈

 xPlot is a Python/Streamlit based data explorer to plot data from files for analysis.
-It uses a WebUI powered by the Streamlit library, and plotting by the Plotly Library.
+<br>It uses a WebUI powered by the Streamlit library, and plotting by the Plotly Library.
-Data is handled and party manipulated by Pandas and Numpy.
+<br>Data is handled and partly manipulated by Pandas and Numpy.

 ## Installation